hesampakdaman/baby-rudin/exercises.typ

 $ A_n = { 1/n , 1/(n+1), 1/(n+2), dots }. $

 This set is bounded by $1$ and is not closed since it does not contain its limit point $0$.
-We also have that $A_n supset A_(n+1)$ for $n=1, 2, 3, dots$ and hence any finite sub-collection will be non-empty.
+We also have that $A_n supset A_(n+1)$ for $n=1, 2, 3, dots$ and hence any intersection of a finite sub-collection will be non-empty.
 The countable intersection

 $ A = sect.big_(n=1)^infinity A_n, $